 NO 1 An Introduction

-Hello from Boulder, Colorado.
+Hello from San Diego, California.
 My name is Andy Stone and I am the Director of Digital Design at NetApp.

-Over the last fourteen years, I've worked in print and digital design for startups and national brands.
+Over the last sixteen years, I've worked in branding and digital design for startups and national brands.
 After years of working in the agency world, the last few years has revolved around more digital-product design and development.
-For five years, I helped run Emerson Stone with my partners Jamie Emerson and Brett Wagner.
+From 2014-2019, I helped run Emerson Stone with my partners Jamie Emerson and Brett Wagner.
 If you’d like to chat about design, please get in touch.

 NO 2 Featured Work